gamburgm/Exercises/README.md

 # Exercises
-A collection of exercises to help improve my C/C++ ability: either found online (IE CodeKata), or completed out of curiosity.
+A collection of exercises to help improve my C/C++ ability